tanisha290/adobe_teamkt_1b/adobe_challenge1a/README.md

 ## Overview

 This solution extracts structured outlines from PDF documents, identifying titles and headings (H1, H2, H3, H4) with their respective page numbers.
-The system uses **intelligent algorithms** with **minimal hardcoded logic**, making it general-purpose for most PDF structures.
+The system uses **intelligent algorithms** making it general-purpose for most PDF structures.

 ## Features